GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 ### Big things

-- Zettlekasten notes database
+* Zettlekasten notes database
-- Start blogging
+* Start blogging
-- Projects area when I eventually start making them
+* Projects area when I eventually start making them
-  - This will then lead me to make a CV/resume page
+	* This will then lead me to make a CV/resume page
-- Checkout "To consider adding" section and see if anything can be integrated
+* Checkout "To consider adding" section and see if anything can be integrated
-  - Integrate search
+	* Integrate search
-  - Get some nicer css
+	* Get some nicer css
+* **Make a better footer**
+* Horizontal timeline blog home page
+* study hour logger
+* Make website searchable and navigable with a graph (Knowledge system, kinda like Obsidian)
+* Add audio blog with transcribed audio too (to make the audio searchable)
+* make notes a jekyll object like \_posts so that they can have a timeline home page, and so I can just dump notes into it
+	* add some spaced repetition thing to them, like anki
+	* add some database to them
+* personal hall of fame
+* what I want to learn section
+* language learning section
+* Add search
+	* Add local subject search
+	* Add uni wide search
+	* Add later on to other sections of the site search
+* Make new note function

 ### Small features

-- File and Code line counter of this site on the main page
+* File and Code line counter of this site on the main page
-- Dynamic autoscrolling toc
+* Dynamic autoscrolling toc
-- Copy how XahLee displays codeblocks
+* Copy how XahLee displays codeblocks
-  - Add code highlighting
+	* Add code highlighting
-- Create coyote 404 page
+* Create coyote 404 page
-- style links
+* style links
-- style toc and their links
+* style toc and their links
+* pull ups logger
+* change close all and open all buttons in notes pages to a single toggle button
+* migrate local todo/to learn to here
+* build flip text direction
+* add Tex roman numeral to documents
+* Uni passed exams and average sections
+* Fix footer glitch overlapping with toc

 ## Thing completed from the above list